awsdocs/amazon-connect-admin-guide/doc_source/troubleshooting.md

 ## Common CCP Issues<a name="common-ccp-issues"></a>

 The following are common issues encountered when using the Amazon Connect CCP\.
-+ **CCP does not initialize/connect**—The most common causes are missing port/IP whitelist entries, not allowing browser microphone access, or not answering your external device\.
-Be sure that you have whitelisted all IPs covered in the [Set Up Your Network](ccp-networking.md) section of this guide, and that you have allowed microphone access to your browser when prompted\.
++ **CCP does not initialize/connect**—The most common causes are missing port/IP allow list entries, not allowing browser microphone access, or not answering your external device\.
+Be sure that you have added to the allow list all IPs covered in the [Set Up Your Network](ccp-networking.md) section of this guide, and that you have allowed microphone access to your browser when prompted\.
-+ **Periodic connection errors**—The most common cause is network contention, or there may have been an ipranges\.json update and the new entries have not been whitelisted\.
++ **Periodic connection errors**—The most common cause is network contention, or there may have been an ipranges\.json update and the new entries have not been added to the allow list\.
 For more information, see the [Set Up Your Network](ccp-networking.md) section of this guide\.
 + **Missed calls, state change delays, and CCP unresponsive**—In most cases, this is intermittent and directly correlated with resource contention in the agent's workstation, network, or both\.
 This can be made worse, or caused directly, by a poor, unstable, or strained connection to AWS resources at the private WAN/LAN, public WAN levels, or local workstation resource contention\.

 The following are common issues with call quality when using the CCP\.
 Call quality encompasses a large range of potential causes and is best approached by first identifying the types of issues that you're having\.